'Aim. Believe. Achieve.'

 ETHOS and VALUESChildren, parents, staff and governors have been involved in discussing what we feel to be the ethos and values of our school.

-Our aim is to provide an outstanding education by working in partnership with children, parents and the community.
-We ensure that children thrive in a caring, secure environment which promotes personal excellence.
-Children will be empowered to develop as life-long learners equipped with the knowledge and skills to become happy, healthy and respectful citizens.
+Our aim is to provide an outstanding education by working together in effective partnership with children, parents and the community.
+We ensure that children thrive in a caring, secure environment, which promotes personal excellence.
+Children will be empowered to develop as life-long learners and become champions of their own success.

-At Grappenhall Heys Community Primary School we uphold, promote, teach and reinforce the following fundamental British Values:
+At Grappenhall Heys Community Primary School we uphold, promote, teach and reinforce fundamental British Values: